TormStorm/jagex-launcher-linux/README.md

 # Old School RuneScape

 The official Old School RuneScape client can be installed in the Jagex Launcher<br>
-The RuneLite client is automaticly installed and can be played by selecting it from the dropdown menu
+The RuneLite client is automatically installed and can be played by selecting it from the dropdown menu

 # Steam Deck